Get The Best Loan Terms

 Getting Detailed Good Faith Estimates

 When you go to each lender for an estimate, the loan agent will usually put down most of the information you need.
-But if you need more information, or information presented in a certain way, you can ask for it.
+But if you require more details, or information presented in a certain way, you can ask for it.
 As stated before, you can ask for lender’s fees and third-party fees to be differentiated.
-You can also ask that points be described in dollar amounts.
+You can also request that points be described in dollar amounts.

 Feel Free To Negotiate